libsndfile/libsamplerate/docs/android.md

 Run the following commands:
 ```
 cd android/
-./gradlew ndkTest
+gradle ndkTest
 ```

-The test task `:ndkTest` will run `./gradlew clean assembleRelease` with the following options set for testing:
+The test task `:ndkTest` will run `gradle clean assembleRelease` with the following options set for testing:
 * `-DBUILD_SHARED_LIBS=OFF`
 * `-DBUILD_TESTING=ON`